BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 Fastest Internet Providers in Washington, D.C.

 Data caps can also affect your internet speed, or incur extra charges if you go over your download data limit.
-Fiber customers don’t have to worry about caps, because fiber providers don’t have them.
-But if you go with a cable broadband provider like Xfinity, you will be subject to data caps unless they pay extra for unlimited data.
+Fiber customers don't have to worry about caps, because fiber providers don't have them.
+But if you go with a cable broadband provider like Xfinity, you will be subject to data caps unless customers pay extra for unlimited data.

 What's a Good Internet Speed?

-Internet Speed Appropriate For Providers in your Area offering this Speed Availability in your Area
+Internet speed Appropriate for Providers in your area offering this speed Availability in your area

 100 Mbps